tdbits/ublock-search-blacklist/README.md

 # ublock-search-blacklist

-uBlock blacklist for search result spam
+uBlock blacklist for search result spam.
+The blacklist is created from the `urls.txt` file via the `generate.py` script.